vidjil/vidjil/doc/dev-server.md

 We also changed environment variable declaration.
 Now variable at set to restricted places:

-* vidjil-client/conf/conf.js: As previous, conf for browser are done in this file
+- vidjil-client/conf/conf.js: As previous, conf for browser are done in this file
-* vidjil-server/conf/defs.py: As previous, conf for server are done in this file.
+- vidjil-server/conf/defs.py: As previous, conf for server are done in this file.
 Note some change in `DIR_xxx` default declaration
-* `.env-default` and `.env` files: Docker environment variable are loaded from these 2 files.
+- `.env-default` and `.env` files: Docker environment variable are loaded from these 2 files.
 The first one have default values and explanation about effect, the second is meant to store your overload values of these variable.
 For the moment, at least one variable should be set in `.env` file to work.
-* backup/conf/backup.cnf: user and password to use for backup.
+- backup/conf/backup.cnf: user and password to use for backup.
 Will likely be moved to `.env` files at next release.

-In docker-compose volume, you should not have to change volume path except the ones refering to web2py.
+In docker-compose volume, you should not have to change volume path except the ones referring to web2py.
 A typical needed change is the path for database destination in volume

 ```yaml title="docker/docker-compose.yml"